-At Metro Pain and Vein Centers, our pain specialists understand that the key to effectively treating arthritis involves determining the precise cause of your joint inflammation.
+At Metro Pain Centers, our pain specialists understand that the key to effectively treating arthritis involves determining the precise cause of your joint inflammation.
 And, no matter which type of arthritis you have, we can help get your symptoms under control.

 Most people associate joint pain with aging.
 However, many types of joint inflammation can occur at any age for a variety of reasons.
 Here are a few examples of the most common forms and their causes.

 This kind of arthritis develops because of wear and tear on your joints — which are the places in your body where two or more bones come together.
 A healthy joint has cartilage covering the bones, which enables smooth and fluid motion.
 When you have osteoarthritis, this cartilage breaks down, leading to friction, stiffness, and pain.